FrankReiser/ReiserRT_Core/README.md

 MessageQueue instances are serviced with the `MessageQueue::getAndDispatch(...)` operation.
-This operation should be called by an independent, implementation thread as it will block when no messages are enqueued.
+This operation should be called by an independent implementation thread as it will block when no messages are enqueued.
 This provides a means for asynchronous message processing.
 You are in total control as to what your various `dispatch`